Limited Edition LP Sold Out

 On Imaginary Television, Graham Parker combines indelible hooks, penchant for the British blues-rock revival with a touch of the reggae and biting political commentary to produce an incredibly solid record.
 Channels Them-era Van Morrison, New York style Lou Reed, and the omnipresent Bob Dylan.

 So what's the album all about?
 It's impetus?
 Let's let GP himself answer:

 "Last Spring my recently acquired publishing administrators sent me an e-mail from the music supervisors of an upcoming TV sitcom.
 They needed a 'Main Title,' otherwise known as a theme tune.
 I’d never tried anything like this before but found myself intrigued by the idea of writing within a set of confines.

 Enough of this, I thought, and went off to write treatments to my own imaginary TV shows which I would grace with the correct theme tunes, not ones chosen by idiots.
-(Instead of lyrics on the album cover, you get plots!)
+(Instead of lyrics on the album cover, you get plots!).
+Hence, Imaginary Television."

 The songs are far from literal, though.
 Imaginary Television’s tongue-in-cheek lyrical takes on political differences, everyday life and even the constant but infuriating nature of the Weather Channel aren’t just astoundingly accurate boob-tube ditties, but sharp epics as well.
 Exactly what listeners have always expected from Graham Parker, and exactly what he’s doing better than ever these days.